 CDL Class A Truck Driver Training – Kansas City

-Prepare yourself for a challenging and rewarding trucking career with a CDL license.
-Earn your CDL-A (commercial driver’s license) through Johnson County Community College in Overland Park, Kan., a suburb of Kansas City.
+Prepare yourself for a challenging and rewarding trucking career with a CDL.
+Earn your CDL-A (commercial driver's license) through Johnson County Community College in Overland Park, Kan., a suburb of Kansas City.

-This CDL program helps place you in vacant, in-demand truck driving jobs within the Kansas City metropolitan area and beyond.
+This truck driver training program helps place you in vacant, in-demand truck driving jobs within the Kansas City metropolitan area and beyond.

 The JCCC Advantage

-- 1-to-1 student-to-truck ratio for individualized hands-on CDL training
+- One-to-one student-to-truck ratio for individualized hands-on CDL training

-- 95% job placement rate for JCCC CDL program graduates
+- 90 percent job placement rate for JCCC CDL program graduates

-- Several financing options, including government-funded programs, scholarships and payment plans
+- Several financing options, including government-funded programs, payment plans and scholarships

-- Comprehensive skill development with up to 60 hours of pre-trip and hands-on training.
+- Comprehensive skill development with up to 60 hours of pre-trip and behind the wheel training

-- Qualified instructors with more than five years driving experience.
+- Qualified instructors with over the road driving experience

 High Demand Industry